Fire Retardants in Mattresses (and a lot of other household items)

 What about other types of foams?
-As a general rule, most foams are petroleum based foams.
-Most mattress making companies, must put toxic substances in their mattresses to meet federal guidelines on flammability.
+As a general rule, most foams are petroleum based.
+Most mattress making companies must put toxic substances in their mattresses to meet federal guidelines on flammability.

 Natural Fire Retardants & Fawcett Mattresses

-Instead of using fire retardants, at Fawcett we use 100% natural talalay Latex foam, tapped from rubber trees.
-The 100% natural talalay latex, is our go-to material, but we also utilize GOLS Certified Organic Latex occasionally.
+Instead of using fire retardants, at Fawcett we use 100% natural talalay latex tapped from rubber trees.
+The 100% natural talalay latex is our go-to material, but we also utilize GOLS Certified Organic Latex occasionally.
 Both are naturally non-flammable, and tapped from rubber trees.
 Read more about our comparison of Dunlop VS Talalay latex in this post.

 It’s pretty simple.
-Sleep on a natural mattress, made without chemical fire retardants, and you’re one easy step up in maintaining a healthy home environment.
+Sleep on a natural mattress made without chemical fire retardants, and you’re one easy step in maintaining a healthy home environment.
 Considering you spend about 1/3 of your life breathing in air very close to your mattress, we think it’s a great choice to make.

 So, the next time your friend brags to you about that $500 mattress they found, ask them if they know what it’s made from.